 I read about women claiming their space.
 Inhabiting the bodies they are in, no matter the size of their jeans.

 I don’t take up much space.
 I feel too much for the skin I am in.
-My heart is bursting my body open.
-It has been stretched and expanded so much, so fast, my body cannot contain the love.

 I don’t know who I am , what I am doing here, why I exist.